Nebbiolo: Barolo & Barbaresco

-The Barolo zone is three times the size of the Barbaresco zone with the different communes producing Nebbiolo based wines with noticeable distinctions among them.
+The Barolo zone is three times the size of the Barbaresco zone with the different communes producing Nebbiolo-based wines with noticeable distinctions among them.
 In the commune of Castiglione Falletto, the wines are more powerful and concentrated with the potential for finesse.
-Nebbiolo grown in Monforte d'Alba has a firm tannic structure and the most potential for aging.
-The Serralunga region produces the heaviest, full bodied Nebbiolo wines and is also the last region to start its harvest, often two weeks after other areas have begun picking.
-These three region located on the eastern edge of the zone have soils that are dominated by sand and limestone.
+Nebbiolo grown in Monforte d'Alba has a firm tannic structure and the most potential for ageing.
+The Serralunga region produces the heaviest, full-bodied Nebbiolo wines and is also the last region to start its harvest, often two weeks after other areas have begun picking.
+These three regions located on the eastern edge of the zone have soils that are dominated by sand and limestone.
 In the west, the communes of La Morra and Barolo have soils dominated by chalk and marl and produce wines that are more perfumed and silkier in texture.
-Throughout both the Barolo and Barbaresco zones are deposit of clay which add considerable tannins to Nebbiolo.
+Throughout both the Barolo and Barbaresco zones are deposits of clay which add considerable tannins to Nebbiolo.

 Rest of Piedmont and Italy

 Outside Barolo & Barbaresco, Nebbiolo is found in the DOCG wines of Ghemme and Gattinara in the Novara and Vercelli hills of northern Piedmont.
-In these regions the grape is known as Spanna and tends to produce lighter, more earthy wines.
-Rather than mandate a 100% Nebbiolo, producers are allowed to blend a small percentage of Bonarda, Croatina and Vespolina though most modern producers favor a high percentage of Nebbiolo.
+In these regions, the grape is known as Spanna and tends to produce lighter, more earthy wines.
+Rather than mandate a 100% Nebbiolo, producers are allowed to blend a small percentage of Bonarda, Croatina and Vespolina though most modern producers favour a high percentage of Nebbiolo.
 In the northwestern corner of Piedmont, near the Valle d'Aosta, the cool climate of Carema DOC produces Nebbiolo wines with much perfume but in some vintages will have difficulties with ripeness.
-In the Roero district located across the Tanaro river from Barolo and Barbaresco, the wines tend to be less tannic and lighter while those produced in nearby Alba under the Nebbiolo d'Alba DOC can have more complexity and body.
+In the Roero district located across the Tanaro River from Barolo and Barbaresco, the wines tend to be less tannic and lighter while those produced in nearby Alba under the Nebbiolo d'Alba DOC can have more complexity and body.

-Outside Piedmont there are significant plantings of Nebbiolo in the Lombardy region of Valtellina where the grape is known as Chiavennasca.
-The high yields and sub-alpine climate tends to produce Nebbiolo lacking ripeness with bracing acidity.
+Outside Piedmont, there are significant plantings of Nebbiolo in the Lombardy region of Valtellina where the grape is known as Chiavennasca.
+The high yields and sub-alpine climate tend to produce Nebbiolo lacking ripeness with bracing acidity.
 Nebbiolo is also used to make a deeply concentrated Amarone-type wine known as Sfursat.
 In the Franciacorta, Nebbiolo is a permitted grape variety along with Barbera, Cabernet Franc and Merlot in the rosso wines of the region.
 Northwest of Piedmont, in the Valle Aosta, some Nebbiolo is grown in the Donnaz region near the border with Carema.